MAKE SURE YOU'RE READY FOR RESULTS DAY

 Hi, I’m Albina and here are my tips for UCAS Applications.
 After applying through UCAS I received three unconditional offers and chose Leeds Beckett.

 Researching what you want to do for the next 3 or 4 years of your life is a big deal.
-Make sure you look at university websites, open days and reviews on websites such as Discover Uni and The Student Room.
+Make sure you look at university websites, Online Open Days and reviews on websites such as Discover Uni and The Student Room.

 - University website

 - The UCAS website can provide details on specific course entry requirements

 - Student live chat form to ask questions to current students